 Fight the Flu With Soup

 People LOVE soup.
-It tastes delicious, it’s comfort food and it makes them feel warm on a cold day.
+It tastes delicious, it’s comforting food and it makes them feel warm on a cold day.
 In Latin America, we’re used to eating soup all the time, most of our mothers know that nothing will nourish you back to health when you have the flu better than some hearty soup.
 It’s part of our culture and we’ve perfected some recipes along the way.

 How Do You Create Soups That Nourish?

 Making soup is relatively easy; just pick a protein and vegetables that you like, right?
 Well in most cases, that’s the easy way to go, but when you’re feeling sick and you want your soup to do more than just taste good, it’s important to put right ingredients in the pot.